Asio (C++ library)

 Asio is a freely available, open-source, cross-platform C++ library for network programming.
 It provides developers with a consistent asynchronous I/O model using a modern C++ approach.

 Boost.Asio was accepted into the Boost library on 30 December 2005 after a 20-day review.
 The library has been developed by Christopher M. Kohlhoff since 2003.
 A networking proposal based on Asio was submitted to the C++ standards committee in 2006 for possible inclusion in the second Technical Report on C++ Library Extensions (TR2).

+As of 2024, Asio continues to evolve, with ongoing contributions from the community and enhancements to its functionality.
+The library is regularly updated to support the latest C++ standards and best practices in network programming.
+Developers are encouraged to explore the extensive documentation and tutorials available on the official Asio website, which cover a wide range of topics, from basic usage to advanced features.